bernhardAxonIvy/doc/source/engine-guide/reference/axonivy-engine/system-requirements.rst

 +---------------------+-----------------------------+-----------+

-Elasticsearch
+OpenSearch
 -------------

-Version 7.17.
-Only required if you run an :ref:`own <elasticsearch-external>` Elasticsearch instance!
+Version 2.17.
+Only required if you run an :ref:`own <opensearch-external>` OpenSearch instance!

 Browsers